 What is Sheet Lamination?

-Sheet lamination is one of the 7 types of additive manufacturing processes defined by ISO/ASTM 52900-2015, and is the process of building a 3D object by stacking and laminating thin sheets of material.
-The lamination method can be bonding, ultrasonic welding or brazing while the final shape is achieved either by laser cutting or CNC machining.
+Sheet lamination is one of the 7 types of additive manufacturing processes defined by ISO/ASTM 52900-2015.
+It is the process of building a 3D object by stacking and laminating thin sheets of material.
+The lamination method can be bonding, ultrasonic welding or brazing, while the final shape is achieved by laser cutting or CNC machining.

 Out of all the 7 types of AM technologies, sheet lamination produces parts with the least additive resolution.
-However, its low cost and faster manufacturing time allows product designers to make low fidelity prototypes from standard easily available low-cost material.
+However, its low cost and faster manufacturing time allow product designers to make low-fidelity prototypes from standard, easily available low-cost material.

 Types of Sheet Lamination

-Bond then Form Process – In this process as the name suggests sheet material layers are bonded together before cutting them into desired shape
+- Bond then Form Process – In this process, as the name suggests, sheet material layers are bonded together before cutting them into the desired shape.

 Considering all the above variations, sheet lamination can be categorised into the following 7 types;